What causes melasma?

 - Eumelanin, which is black or brown in color

-Melanin production is triggered by exposure to ultraviolet (UV) rays from the sun, a process that serves to protect the skin from damage caused by these rays.
+Melanin production is triggered by exposure to the sun's ultraviolet (UV) rays, a process that serves to protect the skin from damage caused by these rays.

-Melanin absorbs UV rays, minimizing their penetration into deeper layers of the skin and reducing the risk of cell mutations and skin cancer.
-This protective function explains why people with darker skin, who naturally produce more melanin, are generally less likely to suffer from sunburn and certain types of skin cancer compared to people with lighter skin.
+Melanin absorbs UV rays, minimizing their penetration into the deeper layers of the skin and reducing the risk of cell mutations and skin cancer.
+This protective function explains why darker-skinned people, who naturally produce more melanin, are generally less likely to suffer sunburn and certain types of skin cancer than lighter-skinned people.

-In addition to its protective and aesthetic roles, melanin is also involved in various biological processes, such as hearing and free radical regulation.
-However, excessive or irregular production of melanin can lead to pigmentary disorders, such as melasma, age spots and post-inflammatory hyperpigmentation, highlighting the importance of this pigment in the health and appearance of the skin.
+In addition to its protective and aesthetic roles, melanin is also involved in various biological processes, such as hearing and the regulation of free radicals.
+However, excessive or irregular melanin production can lead to pigmentation disorders such as melasma, age spots and post-inflammatory hyperpigmentation, underlining the importance of this pigment in skin health and appearance.

 What causes melasma?

 Sun exposure is the most common cause of melasma.
-Ultraviolet (UV) rays stimulate melanocytes to produce more melanin, which leads to the appearance of dark spots .
+Ultraviolet (UV) rays stimulate melanocytes to produce more melanin, leading to the appearance of brown spots.
 Sun protection with regular use of sunscreen is essential to prevent and treat melasma.

 2. Hormonal changes

 Hormonal fluctuations play a crucial role in the development of melasma.
-This is why the condition is particularly common in pregnant women and those taking birth control pills .
-Hormone treatments can also trigger or worsen melasma by increasing melanin production.
+This is why the condition is particularly common in pregnant women and those taking the contraceptive pill.
+Hormonal treatments can also trigger or aggravate melasma by increasing melanin production.

 In fact, hormones such as estrogen and progesterone can significantly stimulate melanin production.